tleclere-jahia/jahia-oauth/README.md

     </pagecontent>
 </action-oauth-view>
 ```
-* create a view for the node type `joant:actionOAuthView` that will be displayed in your content template
+* Create a view for the node type `joant:actionOAuthView` that will be displayed in your content template
-* create a folder `javascript` with a sub-folder `action-oauth-connector` and create a js file `action-controller.js` to use in the view of your component `joant:actionOAuthView`
+* Create a folder `javascript` with a sub-folder `action-oauth-connector` and create a js file `action-controller.js` to use in the view of your component `joant:actionOAuthView`
-* on the java part you can do pretty much what you want there is an interface that can be implemented `org.jahia.modules.jahiaoauth.service.MapperService`
+* On the java part you can do pretty much what you want there is an interface that can be implemented `org.jahia.modules.jahiaoauth.service.MapperService`
-* an action module type provider will most likely need a valve
+* An action module type provider will most likely need a valve
-* enable your spring file
+* Enable your spring file
-* to fill those files please use the existing action module as example
+* To fill those files please use the existing action module as example

 **Note:**
-in your spring file there is a few details that you must follow:
+In your spring file there is a few details that you must follow:
-* the structure of the properties
+* The structure of the properties
-* the mapperServiceName must be the same across your module (JS and Java)
+* The mapperServiceName must be the same across your module (JS and Java)
-* you will need to declare your osgi service and reference the one from Jahia OAuth module
+* You will need to declare your osgi service and reference the one from Jahia OAuth module
 Example with JCR OAuth provider
 ```xml
 <osgi:reference id="jahiaOAuthService" interface="org.jahia.modules.jahiaoauth.service.JahiaOAuthService" availability="mandatory"/>